Nexxsys/config-notes/README.md

 Use Flatpak
 1. Install flatpak `sudo apt install flatpak`
 2. Check version to make sure it is installed `flatpak --version`
 3. Enable Flathub to search apps from command line `flatpak remote-add --if-not-exists flathub https://flathub.org/repo/flathub.flatpakrepo`
 4. Search is done by `flatpak search <app_name>`
 5. Check the Application ID and run the installation with the application ID.
 I found it easier than choosing the right name. `flatpak install <app-id>`
+6. `flatpak install flathub md.obsidian.Obsidian`

+(If you want to remove Flathub entry) `flatpak remote-delete flathub`

 Then I went on to look for Obsidian from Flathub.